 Tapioca is one of those classic desserts that doesn’t get enough attention.
-It’s often forgotten with all the cheesecake, cupcake, and pie recipes floating around…Well I am going to put tapioca front and center!
+It’s often forgotten with all the cheesecake, cupcake, and pie recipes floating around…Well, I am going to put tapioca front and center!
 I’m going to give it the attention it deserves!

 Let’s start with answering the question, “What exactly is tapioca?”
 Tapioca is a starch extracted from the cassava root, also known as yuca, a plant native to Brazil, referred to there as “mandioca,” and its starch is referred to as “tapioca.”
-It’s become a staple in many countries, but actually has zero nutritional value, and often is just used as a thickening agent in many foods, like stews, gravy, and pie.
+It’s become a staple in many countries but actually has zero nutritional value and is often just used as a thickening agent in many foods, like stews, gravy, and pie.

 For this recipe:

-In a small bowl soak the tapioca in 1 1/2 cups milk.
+In a small bowl, soak the tapioca in 1 1/2 cups milk.
 Stir and place in the refrigerator, stirring it occasionally.
 I found 3 hours to be enough time to get the tapioca pearls soft enough to cook up quickly.

 While the tapioca is cooling, prepare your egg whites.
-With a hand held beater, beat the egg whites with 1 tablespoon granulated sugar.
-Beat until stiff peaks form.
-Stiff peaks are peaks that do not collapse when you lift your beater, (turn the beater off before lifting it, I’ve made this mistake…).
+With a handheld beater, beat the egg whites with 1 tablespoon granulated sugar.
+Beat until stiff peaks form. **Stiff peaks are peaks that do not collapse when you lift your beater (turn the beater off before lifting it, I’ve made this mistake…).
 This should only take a couple of minutes.
 Gently fold the egg whites into the tapioca.

 You can serve the tapioca warm or chill it in the refrigerator for 4 hours.
 Top with the fresh fruit of your choice and enjoy!!